UncleJ4ck/MalSys/README.md

 # MalSys

-Malsys is a project designed to validate and analyze files for potential malware signatures.
+MalSys is a project based which you can use as a toolkit in your malware analysis journey